Settling the Score: Portioning with Cardinal Preferences: Introduction

 In the problem of \emph{portioning}, the aim is to divide a homogeneous resource among a given set of candidates.
 Besides dividing money, another important application of portioning is the division of time---for example, a conference needs to distribute its time among research talks, panels, and social gatherings.
 Several prior works on portioning assumed that each agent submits her preferences in the form of either an approval ballot \citep{bogomolnaia2005collective,duddy2015fairsharing,aziz2020fairmixing} or an ordinal ranking~\citep{airiau2019portioning}.
 However, in many portioning scenarios, these preference formats are not expressive enough to fully describe agents' intentions.
 For instance, if a citizen wants the budget to be used both for constructing new facilities and for cleaning the streets, but with twice as much money spent on the former than the latter, her preference cannot be captured by a ranking or an approval set.
 Likewise, a conference attendee who would like 75\% of the time to be spent on research talks, 15\% on panels, and 10\% on social gatherings ranks these activities in the same way as another attendee who prefers a 40\%--35\%--25\% split, but the actual preferences of these two attendees are quite different.

 In an important recent work,~\cite{freeman2021truthfulbudget} studied portioning with cardinal preferences, where every agent is asked to propose a division of the resource.
 This input format allows each agent to specify what she views as the ideal portioning outcome, and is therefore much more descriptive than the two formats discussed earlier.
 Assuming that an agent's disutility is given by the $\ell_1$ distance between her ideal distribution and the actual outcome,\footnote{\citet{freeman2021truthfulbudget} noted that $\ell_1$ preferences arise naturally when agents are endowed with separable uniform utilities over candidates together with a funding cap.} Freeman et al.~observed that even though the rule that maximizes the utilitarian social welfare is known to be strategyproof (for a specific tie-breaking convention) \citep{lindner2008allocating,goel2019knapsack}, it tends to put too much weight on majority preferences.
 In light of this observation, they introduced the \emph{independent markets} (\im) rule, which is strategyproof and, in some sense, more proportional.
-Their work inspired a number of follow-up papers in this fundamental social choice setting, mostly focusing on strategyproofness \citep{caragiannis2022truthful,brandt2024optimal,deberg2024truthful,freeman2024project}.
-However, while strategyproofness is an important consideration, there may be scenarios where other features of aggregation rules are just as---if not more---desirable.
-Thus, to help decision-makers identify suitable aggregation rules for their applications, it would be useful to (a) build catalogues of axioms and popular aggregation rules for the portioning setting, (b) determine which of these axioms are satisfied by each of the aggregation rules, and (c) characterize some of the most important rules in terms of these axioms.
+Their work inspired a number of follow-up papers in this fundamental social choice setting, mostly focusing on strategyproofness \citep{caragiannis2024truthful,deberg2024truthful,freeman2024project,brandt2024optimal}.\footnote{For an overview of this and other related lines of work, we refer to the survey by \citet{suksompong2026voting}.} However, while strategyproofness is an important consideration, there may be scenarios where other features of aggregation rules are just as---if not more---desirable.
+Thus, to help decision-makers identify suitable aggregation rules for their applications, it would be useful to \emph{(i)} build catalogues of axioms and popular aggregation rules for the portioning setting, \emph{(ii)} determine which of these axioms are satisfied by each of the aggregation rules, and \emph{(iii)} characterize some of the most important rules in terms of these axioms.